timomeh/react-native-material-bottom-navigation/README.md

 ## Usage for [react-navigation](https://reactnavigation.org)

-**Note: Please try to use the master-branch of react-navigation.
-As of writing and implementing this, I wrote this with [1ca18de](`https://github.com/react-community/react-navigation/commit/1ca18dee138905dcc2177bb5251cf8e153c2d419`).**
+**Note: Please try to use the master-branch of react-navigation.** As of writing and implementing this, the latest version is [`1ca18de`](https://github.com/react-community/react-navigation/commit/1ca18dee138905dcc2177bb5251cf8e153c2d419).
+I don't use hacks or exotic functionalities from react-navigation, so I don't expect this will break in the near future.

 This package includes a Component to plug into react-navigation.
 It is as configurable as the standalone version.
 To achieve this, it uses a separate configuration inside the `tabBarOptions`.
 You can only set those configurations inside the `TabNavigatorConfig` of `TabNavigator()`.